JiaJunLi526/jiajunli.github.io/projects/accelerometerreadout.md

 mechanical vibrations typically occur at discrete frequencies tied to hardware components.
 These vibrations affect high-contrast imaging systems, particularly the Subaru Coronagraphic Extreme Adaptive Optics (SCExAO) instrument, causing blur in the captured image.
-Prior vibration studies using SCExAO revealed that low-frequency disturbances—below 10 Hz—originated from the telescope itself.
+Prior vibration studies using SCExAO revealed that low-frequency disturbances (below 10 Hz) originated from the telescope itself.
 These vibrations were characterized using accelerometers, with frequency patterns correlating to the telescope’s rotational speeds.
 To correct for these vibrations, a low-latency correction system is being developed using accelerometer real-time data.
 The accelerometers